xmos/lib_xua/examples/AN00247_xua_example_spdif_tx/doc/rst/AN00247_xua_example_spdif_tx.rst

 ------------------------------

-Once the demo example has been built either from the command line using xmake or via the build mechanism of xTIMEcomposer studio it can be executed on the xCORE-200 MC Audio board.
+Once the demo example has been built either from the command line using xmake or via the build mechanism of xTIMEcomposer studio it can be executed on the xCORE.ai MC Audio board.

 Once built there will be a ``bin/`` directory within the project which contains